Gospel

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-Coming to faith is not so much acquiring a new set of beliefs about God as it is discovering God’s existence within the realities of our daily lives.
-The gifts and fruits of the Holy Spirit help us to be more attuned to the actions of God in our lives and in our world.
-At baptism, the Spirit comes upon the newly initiated Christian, and at confirmation, the Spirit of God is renewed and confirmed in the faithful.
+Coming to faith does not involve acquiring a new set of beliefs about God so much as it involves discovering God’s existence within the realities of our daily lives.
+The gifts and fruits of the Holy Spirit help us become more attuned to the actions of God in our lives and in our world.
+At baptism, the Holy Spirit comes upon the newly initiated Christian, and at confirmation, the Spirit of God is renewed and confirmed in the faithful.

-• Explore these gifts and fruits of the Holy Spirit.
-How do you see them manifested in yourself and others?
-In what ways do we need to cultivate these gifts and fruits?
-How are you called to use these gifts and fruits?
+- Explore these gifts and fruits of the Holy Spirit.
+How do you see them manifested in yourself and in others?
+In what ways should we cultivate these gifts and fruits?
+How are you called to use them?

 Symbols and images

-Red is the colour that is often associated with the Spirit, and red vestments are worn by the priest on Pentecost Sunday.
+The colour red is often associated with the Holy Spirit, and the priest wears red vestments on Pentecost Sunday.
 Red symbolises the intense love or ‘fire’ of the Holy Spirit.
-Other symbols of the Spirit are tongues of flame, wind and a white dove.
+Other symbols of the Holy Spirit include tongues of flame, wind and a white dove.
 All have their origins in Scripture.
-Each of these conveys something of the mystery of the Spirit of God, which is beyond human understanding.
+Each of these symbols conveys something of the mystery of the Spirit of God, which is beyond human understanding.

 Living the Word